Reveals a Complete Money Coach Hiring and Interview Process with Essential Checklists…

 - How comfortable are you with this person?
 This is important because coaching involves sharing your deepest desires and vulnerabilities.
 There needs to be a sense of trustworthiness.

 - Does the coach come from “right/wrong” as if they know all the answers, or do they respectfully articulate the consequences of various behaviors and let you decide what best fit your needs?

 - Beware of coaches where you agree with everything stated.
 How much learning can you really expect if they confirm what you already know?

 - Similarly, beware of friendship playing too big a role in the conversation.
 The proper role of a coach is to help you get what you want – not be your friend.
 He must have the strength and courage to push you out of your comfort zone, get under your skin, and cause a little friction to produce maximum results.

 - Does the coach have an accountability system to help you follow through?

-- Does the coach have a clearly defined process or does he just wing it?
+- Does the coach have a clearly defined process or do they just wing it?

-- Is he able to pinpoint the exact constraints and obstacles that are holding you back?
-Does he have solutions you can implement?
+- Are they able to pinpoint the exact constraints and obstacles holding you back?
+Do they have solutions you can implement?

 - Was the coach able to isolate the few behavior changes offering the highest payback for your unique situation?

 - Was the coach able to effectively teach the subject?
 Knowledge doesn’t necessarily equate to good teaching ability.
 The coach must be able to articulate ideas and concepts clearly.